K-12 School Shooting Statistics: 52 Years of Data

-The Naval Postgraduate School‘s Center for Homeland Defense and Security (CHDS) released a K-12 school shooting database project as part of their Advanced Thinking in Homeland Security program.
-They found the need for accurate, detailed information on this subject was paramount.
+The Naval Postgraduate School‘s Center for Homeland Defense and Security (CHDS), in conjunction with the Federal Emergency Management Agency (FEMA), maintains a K-12 school shooting database project as part of their Advanced Thinking in Homeland Security program.
+They found the need for accurate, detailed information on this subject was paramount to campus safety.

 K-12 School Shooting Statistics

-- California, Texas and Florida are the top three states in the U.S. with the most incidents.
+- California, Texas, and Florida are the states with the most incidents.

-The CHDS provided all of their K-12 school shooting statistics in graphs, tables and charts.
+The CHDS has compiled all of their K-12 school shooting statistics in graphs, tables, and charts.

 K-12 School Shooter Statistics